drupaldiversity/diversity-of-the-web/SURVEY.md

     () Decline to state

 ### Language
+How do we want people to indicate their language?
     Choose the language(s) you speak and work with and identify your proficiency [___________|v]      [___________|v]
     (list of languages)  (fluency levels)